All India Institute of Medical Sciences, Delhi: Ghaziabad Extension campus

-An intensive field practice area, the National Drug Dependence Treatment Centre is an extension campus of AIIMS (New Delhi) in Ghaziabad city of Uttar Pradesh.
+An intensive field practice area, the National Drug Dependence Treatment Centre is an extension campus of AIIMS (Delhi) in Ghaziabad city of Uttar Pradesh.

-The Drug Dependence Treatment Centre, AIIMS was established in the year 1988 and was functional in New Delhi.
+The Drug Dependence Treatment Centre, AIIMS was established in the year 1988 and was functional in Delhi.
 In 2003 it was upgraded as a National Centre (National Drug Dependence Treatment Centre) and is fully operational from its new premises in Ghaziabad, Delhi-NCR since April 2003.